Harrison Williams (entrepreneur)

 Harrison Charles Williams (March 16, 1873 – November 10, 1953) was an American entrepreneur, investor, and multi-millionaire.

 Early life

 Harrison Williams was born in Avon Township, Ohio in 1873 to Everett Williams and Laurett A. Williams.
 He graduated from Elyria High School in 1890.

-Adult life and career

-In 1900, he married Katherine Gordon Breed in Pittsburgh.
-She died in 1915.
+Career

-Williams abandoned an unsuccessful bicycle manufacturing business in Lorain in 1903.
-He went to New York City and took a job with a carpet sweeper company.

-In 1906 he created American Gas & Electric Co., and six years later created another holding company, Central States Electric Corp.
+Williams abandoned an unsuccessful bicycle manufacturing business in Lorain, Ohio, in 1903.
+He relocated to New York City and worked for a carpet sweeper company.
+In 1906, he created American Gas & Electric Co., and six years later created another holding company, Central States Electric Corp.

-During World War I he served as an assistant to Bernard Baruch, at the War Industries Board, in Washington D.C., through Baruch he was introduced to attorney John Foster Dulles, who represented Williams throughout his business career.
+During World War I, he served as an assistant to Bernard Baruch, at the War Industries Board, in Washington D.C., through Baruch he was introduced to attorney John Foster Dulles, who represented Williams throughout his business career.